Computer Science & Engineering

 Chenyang Lu's research interests include real-time embedded systems, wireless sensor networks, Internet of Things and cyber-physical systems.

-Chenyang Lu is the Fullgraf Professor in the Department of Computer Science & Engineering and the Founding Director of the Institute of Artificial Intelligence and Internet of Medical Things for Healthcare at Washington University in St. Louis.
-His research interests include AI and IoT for health care, embedded and real-time systems, and cyber-physical systems.
-The author and co-author of over 200 research papers with over 24,000 citations and an h-index over 70, Professor Lu is Editor-in-Chief of ACM Transactions on Cyber-Physical Systems.
-He also served as Editor-in-Chief of ACM Transactions on Sensor Networks, Chair of the IEEE Technical Committee on Real-Time Systems (TCRTS), and Program/General Chair of leading conferences on Internet of Things (SenSys), real-time systems (RTSS/RTAS), and cyber-physical systems (ICCPS).
-He received the PhD degree from University of Virginia in 2001.
+Chenyang Lu is the Fullgraf Professor in the Department of Computer Science & Engineering at Washington University in St. Louis.
+His research interests include artificial intelligence (AI) for medicine, embedded and real-time systems, cyber-physical systems, and Internet of Things (IoT).
+The author and co-author of over 200 research papers with over 25,000 citations and an h-index over 70, Professor Lu is Editor-in-Chief of ACM Transactions on Cyber-Physical Systems.
+He also served as Editor-in-Chief of ACM Transactions on Sensor Networks, Chair of the IEEE Technical Community on Real-Time Systems (TCRTS), and Program/General Chair of leading conferences on Internet of Things (SenSys), real-time systems (RTSS/RTAS), and cyber-physical systems (ICCPS).
+He received the Outstanding Technical Achievement Award and Leadership Award from the IEEE Technical Community on Real-Time Systems in 2022.
+He has also been recognized by a Test of Time Award from ACM Conference on Embedded Networked Sensor Systems (SenSys), an Influential Paper Award from IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), and eight Best or Outstanding Paper Awards.
+He received a PhD from University of Virginia in 2001.
 He is a Fellow of ACM and IEEE.